jaredkrinke/log/content/posts/static-site-generators/smallest-static-site-generator.md

 Of course, there are downsides to the approach I took:

 * Writing C code is fraught with peril -- fortunately, the hardest parts were mostly already done by the md4c and Lua authors
-* Syntax highlighting is *not* simple -- so I just cut that feature, at least for now (**update**: syntax highlighting is now supported!)
+* Syntax highlighting is *not* simple -- good news: [someone already solved this problem for me](luasmith-syntax-highlighting.md)!
 * The security model of an SSG that uses Lua scripts for everything is... not ideal -- **only use templates you trust!**

-Additionally, I haven't taken the time to setup a proper development and debugging environment for C and Lua.
-I need to investiage static analysis and debugging tools for Lua, as well as find a tolerable frontend for GDB.
+Additionally, I haven't taken the time to set up a proper development and debugging environment for C and Lua.
+I need to investigate static analysis and debugging tools for Lua, as well as find a tolerable frontend for GDB.
 This is where I really miss Emacs+SLIME for Common Lisp or VS Code for TypeScript/Python.

 # Future areas of exploration
 Now that I've got a static site generator running on a vintage laptop with NetBSD, where am I headed next?
 I'm not exactly sure, but some ideas follow.